puppetlabs/puppet-specifications/language/resource_types.md

 end
 ```

+### namevar

+The type must specify a parameter to be the name of the resource, aka namevar.
+The name must uniquely identity that resource.
+By default, a parameter named `name` will be the namevar.
+This behavior can be modified using `title_patterns` and/or explicitly declaring a parameter to be a namevar.

 ### title patterns

 Provides a way for setting attributes from the title.
 For example, the `file` resource sets its `path` namevar based on its `title`, stripping trailing slashes in the process.
 So if `title` is `/foo/bar//`, then `path` will be `/foo/bar`.